mindspore-ai/mindspore/model_zoo/official/nlp/tinybert/README.md

-    --load_teacher_ckpt_path   path to load teacher checkpoint files: PATH, default is "" --data_dir                 path to dataset directory: PATH, default is "" --schema_dir               path to schema.json file, PATH, default is ""
+    --load_teacher_ckpt_path   path to load teacher checkpoint files: PATH, default is "" --data_dir                 path to dataset directory: PATH, default is "" --schema_dir               path to schema.json file, PATH, default is "" --dataset_type             the dataset type which can be tfrecord/mindrecord, default is tfrecord
 ```

 ### Task Distill